Indian National Congress: Foreign policies

 Even though the Congress foreign policy doctrine stands for maintaining friendly relations with all the countries of the world, it has always exhibited a special bias towards the Afro-Asian nations.
 It played active role in forming Group of 77 (1964, Group of 15 (1990), Indian Ocean Rim Association, and SAARC.
 Indira Gandhi firmly tied Indian anti-imperialist interests in Africa to those of the Soviet Union.
 She openly and enthusiastically supported liberation struggles in Africa.
 In April 2006, New Delhi hosted an India–Africa summit attended by the leaders of 15 African states.

 The party opposes arms race and advocates disarmament, both conventional and nuclear.
 When in power between 2004 and 2014, Congress worked on India's relationship with the United States.
 Prime Minister Manmohan Singh visited the US in July 2005 to negotiate an India–United States Civil Nuclear Agreement.
 US president George W. Bush visited India in March 2006; during this visit, a nuclear agreement that would give India access to nuclear fuel and technology in exchange for the IAEA inspection of its civil nuclear reactors was proposed.
 Over two years of negotiations, followed by approval from the IAEA, the Nuclear Suppliers Group and the United States Congress, the agreement was signed on 10 October 2008.
 However, it has not signed Nuclear Non-Proliferation Treaty (NPT) and Comprehensive Nuclear-Test-Ban Treaty (CTBT) due to their discriminatory and hegemonistic nature.

 Congress' policy has been to cultivate friendly relations with Japan as well as European Union countries including the United Kingdom, France, and Germany.
 Diplomatic relations with Iran have continued, and negotiations over the Iran-Pakistan-India gas pipeline have taken place.
 Congress' policy has also been to improve relations with other developing countries, particularly Brazil and South Africa.
+While in opposition, the leadership of the Indian National Congress backed the Indian government's stance to abstain from UN resolutions regarding the Russo-Ukrainian War.
+In 2025, the Congress criticised Prime Minister Narendra Modi for his stance on Israel and the Gaza war.